- Written by Dr.Mehmet Demircioglu

 Telogen effluvium and hair transplant timing explains why active shedding needs patience before surgery.
 If blood results show anemia or low iron stores, low ferritin and anemia before hair transplant may need attention before graft planning.

-Medication and oncology details change the plan
+Treatment details can change the plan

-Patients sometimes arrive with old treatment papers, current cancer medication, steroid history, immune treatment, blood thinner use, or recent scans.
+Some people arrive with old treatment papers, current cancer medication, steroid history, immune treatment, blood thinner use, or recent scans.
 I do not need every private detail in the first message, but the medical timeline has to be clear before surgery is considered.

 Medication review before hair transplant matters because healing, bleeding, infection risk, and blood pressure can change with treatment history.
 If an oncologist or dermatologist has given restrictions, those instructions come first.

-Photos that help the first review
+Useful photos help the first review

 For the first message, clear photos in natural light are more useful than styled images.
 I need the radiated area, the surrounding scalp, the donor area, and any scar or surgical site.
 If the patch changes color, flakes, bleeds, crusts, or becomes painful, those details need to be included before a surgical opinion is given.